blockd/blockd-server/README.md

-Blockd Node Client
+Blockd
 =============
-The node client for a simple distributed lock server in Node.js
+A simple distributed lock server in Node.js

-What is Blockd?
+What is It?
 -------------
 Need to coordinate resources between multiple applications, but instances running on different servers?
 Don't like complicated APIs?
 Have a more than passing affinity for Dolph Lundgren?